-What's to prevent the censor from shutting down all connectivity within its network, trivially preventing the client from reaching the destination?
-The answer is that the censor derives some kind of benefit from allowing network connectivity, other than that which it tries to censor.
-Or to put it another way: the censor incurs a cost whenever it commits a false positive (also called overblocking: inadvertently blocking something it would have preferred to allow).
+What prevents the censor from shutting down all connectivity within its network, trivially preventing the client from reaching any destination?
+The answer is that the censor derives benefits from allowing network connectivity, other than the communications which it wants to censor.
+Or to put it another way: the censor incurs a cost when it overblocks: accidentally blocks something it would have preferred to allow.
 Because it wants to block some things and allow others, the censor is forced to run as a classifier.
 In order to avoid harm to itself, the censor permits some measure of circumvention traffic.

 The cost of false positives is of so central importance to circumvention that researchers have a special term for it: collateral damage.
 The term is a bit unfortunate, evoking as it does negative connotations from other contexts.
 It helps to focus more on the "collateral" than the "damage": collateral damage is any cost experienced by the censor as a result of incidental blocking done in the course of censorship.
 It must trade its desire to block forbidden communications against its desire to avoid harm to itself, balance underblocking with overblocking.
 Ideally, we force the censor into a dilemma: unable to distinguish between circumvention and other traffic, it must choose either to allow circumvention along with everything else, or else block everything and suffer maximum collateral damage.
-It is not necessary to fully reach this ideal before circumvention becomes possible.
+It is not necessary to reach this ideal fully before circumvention becomes possible.
 Better obfuscation drives up the censor's error rate and therefore the cost of any blocking.
 Ideally, the potential "damage" is never realized, because the censor sees the cost as being too great.

 Collateral damage, being an abstract "cost," can take many forms.
 It may come in the form of civil discontent, as people try to access web sites and get annoyed with the government when unable to do so.
 It may be reduced productivity, as workers are unable to access resources they need to to their job.
-This is the usual explanation for why the Great Firewall of China has never blocked GitHub for long, despite GitHub's hosting and distribution of circumvention software: GitHub is so deeply integrated into software development, that programmers are not able to work when it is blocked.
+This is the usual explanation offered for why the Great Firewall of China has never blocked GitHub for for more than a few days, despite GitHub's being used to host and distribute circumvention software: GitHub is so deeply integrated into software development, that programmers cannot get work done when it is blocked.

-Collateral damage, as with other aspects of censorship, cannot be understood in isolation, when and how long?

-but only in relation to a particular censor.
+Collateral damage, as with other aspects of censorship, cannot be understood in isolation, but only in relation to a particular censor.
 Suppose that blocking one web site results in the collateral blocking of a hundred more.
 Is that a large amount of collateral damage?
 It depends.
 Are those other sites likely to be visited by clients in the censor's network?
 Are they in the local language?
 Do professionals and officials rely on them to get their job done?
 Is someone in the censorship bureau likely to get fired as a result of their blocking?
 If the answers to these question is yes, then yes, the collateral damage is likely to be high.
 But if not, then the censor could take or leave those hundred sites-it doesn't matter.
+Collateral damage is not just any harm that results from censorship, it is harm that is felt by the censor.